 Lori is a writer and model living with EDS.
 She shares her story with Intimately.co about disability and sex.
 Read more of her work on https://bud-to-bloom.com/

 I once viewed my body as my personal Azkaban, something which was impossible to escape from and difficult to navigate.
 My physical limitations produced a deep seated resentment towards my body, as I believed my disability to be burdensome - however now I have grown to accept my life with Ehlers Danlos Syndrome, in spite of how challenging and complex it may be.
-This self-discovery fuelled a passion within me to embrace who I am, and put myself out there.
-One of the ways I did this was by exploring sexual relationships, and from this I learned how to prioritise effective communication in my pursuit of pleasure; all the while being mindful of my unique health needs.
+This self-discovery fueled a passion within me to embrace who I am, and put myself out there.
+One of the ways I did this was by exploring sexual relationships, and from this I learned how to prioritize effective communication in my pursuit of pleasure; all the while being mindful of my unique health needs.
 Although this, like any journey, wasn’t without a few bumps in the road!

 To ensure your needs are supported before, during, and after sex your partner(s) need to have an understanding of what your disability entails, how it affects you, and how to best adapt sex to suit all parties and your respective needs and interests.
 This doesn’t mean you have to disclose your entire medical history, but if it’s important to consider when moving forward it’s probably best you give it a mention.
 For example I have an overactive bladder which has resulted in partial urinary incontinence - so I need to wear pads for the majority of the time, and depending on the day, I may need to put a towel down on the bed just in case.
 So it’s wise to be prepared.